nyasu3w/mrubyc-m5/README.md

 ## For the first try
 Build by PlatformIO in the top directory, then upload to your M5Stack device.

+If you have already installed mruby and PlatformIO in the PATH, you are ready.

 `platformio.ini` is already set to build `project/total_demo` sample.
 You can change the built sample by editing `src_dir` variable in `platformio.ini`